gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

-If list of protection engines contained in the INIT signal doesn't contain at least an entry that fits the list of protection engines at the responder, the responder will reply with an ERROR chunk with error in protection cause code (specified in
+If list of protection engines contained in the INIT signal doesn't contain at least an entry that fits the list of protection engines at the responder, the responder will reply with an ABORT chunk with error in protection cause code (specified in
 {{eprotect}}) and the "No Supported Protection
 Engine" extra cause code identifier 0x00.